AlexPereverzyev/leader-election/README.md

 - each peer knows about the others
 - peers addresses are static

+## Implementation

+- peers with lower IDs initiate connections to peers with higher IDs
+- peer with highest ID is elected as leader
+- peer is considered down when socket is closed or failed (no health checks)

 ## Simplifications

-- peers with lower IDs initiate connections to peers with higher IDs
-- peer is considered down when socket is closed or failed (no ping-ponging)
 - message parser is not srteaming: re-scans buffer every time the new chunk arrives
+- optimistic message validation
-- optimistic message validation, draining sockets ignored
+- draining sockets ignored